wundergraph/wundergraph/rfc/error handling/[RFC] error handling - 001 - jensneuse.md

 This allows the caller to easily understand what input WunderGraph extracted from the request and what the problem was.

-## Client implementations
+## Status Codes

 Clients need to be able to handle the following cases:

-- 200 & 304 => return the response, handle errors if the response contains errors
+- 200 & 304 => return the response
+- 206 => handle errors and (optional) partial response
 - 400 => handle the input validation error
 - 401 => handle the auth error
 - 404 => handle the host not found error
 - 500 => handle the internal server error
 - 503 => handle the misconfigured operation error
 - 504 => handle the timeout error

+## Client Implementations

+Clients need to be able to react to all different status codes.
+E.g. a client should handle GraphQL errors in the response when the response code is 206.
+If the status code is 400, the client needs to handle the validation errors object.